 Students enrolled in the Executive LLM will be part-time students at NYU School of Law and will be charged tuition on a per credit basis, not including fees.
 Tuition and fee schedules are set by New York University’s Bursar’s office.
-Click here for more information about tuition.
+See more information about tuition and fees.

 Many students ask about the availability of student loans.
-Federal student loans typically require, among other criteria (such as U.S. citizenship), that a student be in full-time or half-time status.
-Half time status is defined as half of fulltime status.
+Federal student loans typically require, among other criteria (such as US citizenship, permanent residence status, or other eligible non-citizen statuses), that a student be in full-time or half-time status.
+Half-time status is defined as half of full-time status.
 As full-time status can range from 10-12 credits typically, 5-6 credits is deemed to be half-time enrollment.
 Federal loans generally aren't an option for most part-time tax students, as working tax attorneys can usually only balance 2-4 credits of coursework alongside their other time commitments.
-However, some private lenders do loan to students who are enrolled in less than half-time status, though again, they sometimes impose requirements that one be a U.S. citizen or at least have a U.S. social security number or a cosigner.
+However, some private lenders do loan to students who are enrolled in less than half-time status, though again, they sometimes impose requirements that one be a US citizen or at least have a US social security number or a cosigner.
 We do not endorse or recommend any of these lenders or these loan products, and you are encouraged to carefully read the terms of any commercial loan products.
-You can find more information about private loans here.
-The law school's financial aid office can provide you with the names of private lenders who loans to students enrolled in less than half-time status, though again, the school does not endorse or recommend any private loans or lenders, and you should note the information and disclosures on our private lender information page.
-For information about obtaining student loans to help finance your education, click here.
+You can find more information about private loans.
+The Law School's Financial Aid Office can provide you with the names of private lenders who loans to students enrolled in less than half-time status, though again, the school does not endorse or recommend any private loans or lenders, and you should note the information and disclosures on our private lender information page.
+Review our information about obtaining student loans to help finance your education.